 I was a good little acolyte through 1988, went on my first mission after graduating high school… and it all fell apart.
-Never go on a mission with people you don’t know and can trust.
+Never go on a mission with people you don’t know and can’t trust.
 Half the kids we didn’t know and were racist, going down to central Mexico to build houses with us.
+‘Nuf said.
 And Satan was alive and well in my life after that, my first two years of college life being filled with challenges to my faith.

 But God wasn’t done with me.
 Despite wandering around looking for alternative answers in alcohol and other religions, He continued to make His presence known, saving my hide more times than I can count, until I reached the bottom of my own, personal pit.
-In 2007, I returned to God and currently still attend Northglenn Christian Church.
+In 2007, I returned to God and currently attend Northglenn Christian Church in Northglenn, Colorado.
 I had a vision to start a non-profit and in 2009 Dirt ‘N’ Nails Farms Inc. (501c3) was born.
 I went back to school and received a Masters in Counseling.
 Though I never could find a job, I continued to find ways to contribute to the work God had laid out for me to do.

 We are in this for the long haul.
-One lifetime, one chance.
+ONE lifetime, ONE chance.
 Let’s bring up our kids right.

 Sermons and Other Words